AlexSunner/memoree/README.md

 ## User Stories

 1. As a parent, I want the game to feature kid-friendly card designs, ensuring a safe and engaging environment for my children.
+   - I prioritized incorporating kid-friendly card designs in the game, creating a safe and enjoyable experience for the younger crowd.
 2. As a gamer, I anticipate a well-designed scoreboard with the additional instruction "Pick two cards and see if they match!" for clarity and guidance during gameplay.
+   - I implemented a well-designed scoreboard that includes the instructive text "Pick two cards and see if they match!" for clear guidance and an enchanced gaming experience.
 3. As a developer, I aim to test the game thoroughly to ensure flawless mechanics, including scoring, card matching, popup messages, and the restart button functionality.
+   - I focused on thorough testing to ensure flawless mechanics, covering aspects such as scoring, card matching, popup messages, and the restart button functionality.
 4. As a player, I want to experience a responsive and visually appealing memory game, allowing me to enjoy seamless gameplay on various devices.
+   - I strived to deliver a responsive and visually appealing memory game, allowing for an immersive and enjoyable gaming experience across a variety of devices.

 ## Deployment